hudson2-plugins/jobcreator-tool/README.md

 ---------
 The purpose of this program is to allow Hudson administrators to script the creation of jobs.
-It does this by using FreeMarker (http://freemarker.sourceforge.net/) templates combining those with the job definitions found in a "pipeline" file and outputing config.xml files which can be read by Hudson.
+It does this by using FreeMarker (http://freemarker.sourceforge.net/) templates combining those with the job definitions found in a "pipeline" file and outputting config.xml files which can be read by Hudson.

 The pipeline file contains two sets of entries namely "jobs" and "groups".

-Jobs specify a template, properties and other metadata.
-Jobs can inherit from each other allowing for usecases like specifying a generic builder job from that inherit project specific build jobs.
+Jobs specify a template, properties and other meta-data.
+Jobs can inherit from each other allowing for use cases like specifying a generic builder job from that inherit project specific build jobs.
 The project specific build jobs needs then only specify scm location and polling.

-Group definea group of jobs, and can also hold properties.
+Group define group of jobs, and can also hold properties.
 One use case for specifying properties in a group is to have the groups match environments you like to deploy code in.
-It is very likely then dev environment deployment jobs need to run more often than a preprod job, and you could solve this by specifying diffent values for the timer trigger in different groups.Another usecase could be that the "deploy service stubs" job should only be included in the development in environment (group).
+It is very likely then dev environment deployment jobs need to run more often than a preprod job, and you could solve this by specifying different values for the timer trigger in different groups.Another use case could be that the "deploy service stubs" job should only be included in the development in environment (group).
 Groups can also be inherited allowing to specify common defaults.

 The freemarker templates can be written as the user see fit, as the only thing the creator tool does is resolve the